teambit/docs/docs/bit-dev.md

 ---
 id: bit-dev
-title: bit.dev Features
+title: bit.dev Functionality
-sidebar_label: Features
+sidebar_label: Functionality
 ---

 Bit.dev server is a cloud service provided by Bit.
 Accessing bit.dev server requires registering a user account on the bit.dev server.
 To export and import components from a local workspace to the account, the developer must login from the local workspace.